24-cs-175/COAL-CCP/README.md

 # COAL-CCP
-The Remote Data System is an Assembly Language–based project developed using EMU8086 that demonstrates low-level programming concepts of the Intel 8086 processor.
+The Remote Data System is an Assembly Language–based project developed using EMU8086 that demonstrates low-level programming concepts of the Intel 8086 processor.The system is menu-driven and allows users to store, manage, and summarize resource-related data using DOS file handling (INT 21h).
+Data is saved permanently in a text file using CSV format, enabling record insertion, summary display, update (via recreation), and deletion.
+The project enhances understanding of memory management, registers, stack usage, file operations, and manual data parsing in Assembly Language, making it a practical learning tool for computer organization and assembly concepts.
 .model small
 .stack 100h
 .data